Lala Kent Blasts ‘Project Runway’ Designer For Refusing To Create Her Wedding Dress

 Lala was set to marry her fiance Randall Emmett on April 18, 2020, but the coronavirus pandemic put her plants on the backburner.

-Lala hasn’t shown off the wedding gown that she did eventually decide on, but a few months ahead of the big day, she shared a behind-the-scenes wedding photo shoot of her wearing a floor-length gown walking next to Randall in a black tuxedo on Instagram.
+Lala hasn’t shown off the gown that she did eventually decide on, but a few months ahead of the big day, she shared a behind-the-scenes wedding photoshoot of her wearing a floor-length gown walking next to Randall in a black tuxedo on Instagram.
 Fans will have to wait for the real deal until the two finally get the chance to tie the knot.

-While the couple appears to be going as strong as ever, a few weeks ago, Lala deleted all of the pictures of Randall from her social media account, causing some fans to worry that the two had called their wedding off.
+While the couple appears to be going as strong as ever, a few weeks ago, Lala deleted all of the pictures of Randall from her social media account, causing some fans to worry that the two had called their nuptials off.
 But she later confirmed that they were still together and had just had an argument, as The Inquisitr previously reported.